Raceview F.C.

 Raceview Football Club is a junior-level club playing in the Ballymena Saturday Morning League in Northern Ireland.
 The club, based in the village of Broughshane, dropped into junior football from Intermediate Football for the 2013–14 season.
 Raceview previously enjoyed intermediate status and participation in the Irish Cup.
 One of the club's greatest achievements came in 2002 by winning the County Antrim FA Junior Shield.
-The club expanded in 2021 to having a women's team, Raceview FC Ladies, which in 2022 became part of the NIWFA.